AshimZed/AshimZed/README.md

 # Alexander D. Steele

 ## About Me
 Welcome to my GitHub!
-I'm a budding Data Engineer with a knack for transforming complex data into impactful insights.
+I'm a budding Software Engineer with an interest in building cool things.
 My journey blends rigorous academic training at Western Governor’s University with real-world experience in IT support and innovative project development.
 I'm passionate about leveraging my technical skills in Python, Java, and SQL to solve challenging problems and deliver efficient, user-centric solutions.

 ## Technical Proficiencies
 - **Languages & Frameworks:** Python, Java, SQL (Postgres & SQLite)